To lucid dream is to be in control of your dream state. It’s a powerful technique to expand awareness, and you can learn how to lucid dream tonight.

 Learn How To Lucid Dream Tonight

-The first thing you need to do to reach the 7th state of consciousness is to start using a spiritual journal.
+The first thing you need to do is start using a dream or spiritual journal.
 It need not be an expensive notebook.
 All you need is a cheap-lined paper notebook—something you can doodle in and record your experience.

 Ten minutes before you go to bed, set your intention to be aware of and remember your dreams.
 Do this by writing this phrase in your journal.
 It will help you solidify and visualize your intent.
 It’s an important step.